Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Testing the results and assumptions behind derivations of the resonant-interaction approximation

-In the \textbf{third} approach to the derivation of the RWIA (used, for example, in the context of the application of the weak wave turbulence's kinetic equation to internal waves by \cite[][]{Lvov-Polzin-Yokoyama-2012:resonant} based on a canonical Hamiltonian approach), one derives an equation for the time derivative of the triple product appearing in the energy equation \eqref{eq:energy-equation}, where the RHS of this equation contains a four-product of the wave amplitudes (Appendix~\ref{sec:app-ensemble-gaussian}).
-One then applies an ensemble average, uses a Gaussian decomposition of the four-product, assumes a spatial translation invariance, and assumes that right and left-propagating waves are uncorrelated.
-The RHS of the energy equation then contains a time integral over products of the energy multiplied by $e^{i\Delta\omega t}$ (eq.~\ref{eq:RHS-of-3-product-using-G(E)}).
-This integral is simplified \cite[e.g.,][]{Caillol-Zeitlin-2000:kinetic,Lvov-Polzin-Yokoyama-2012:resonant}, assuming that the ensemble-averaged energy spectrum varies over a timescale that is longer than the wave periods.
-This leads to an integral over $e^{i\Delta\omega t}$ and thus to a factor $\delta({\Delta\omega})$, representing the resonance condition, leading to the final resonant kinetic equation.
-However, a more proper assumption for the validity of this derivation may be that the timescale of the energy spectrum variations should be much larger than the timescale of the oscillating term represented by $2\pi/\Delta\omega$.
-Letting $T$ be the timescale over which the energy varies (defined more precisely below), the condition for this third derivation to be valid is \begin{linenomath*}
+\end{linenomath*} For more details and the derivation of $\mathcal{G}$, see Appendix \ref{sec:app-ensemble-gaussian}.
+The RHS of the energy equation then contains a time integral over products of the energy multiplied by $e^{i\Delta\omega t}$ (Eq.~\ref{eq:enegry-equation-using-G}).
+This integral is simplified \cite[e.g.,][]{Caillol-Zeitlin-2000:kinetic, Lvov-Polzin-Yokoyama-2012:resonant}, assuming that the ensemble-averaged energy spectrum varies over a timescale that is longer than the wave periods.
+This is assumed to lead to an integral over $e^{i\Delta\omega t}$ and thus to a delta-function factor $\delta({\Delta\omega})$, representing the resonance condition, leading to the final kinetic equation.

+However, in order to consider the time integral of Eq.~\ref{eq:enegry-equation-using-G} as the product of two integrals, a more proper assumption is that the timescale of the energy spectrum variation (and thereby of $\mathcal{G}$) should be much larger than the linear timescale of the oscillating term, $2\pi/\Delta\omega$.
+Letting $T$ be the timescale over which the energy varies, the condition for this third derivation to be valid is, \begin{linenomath*}